 As of fiscal year 2013 Yale research has had 1,815 awards totaling $510.4 million, 416 U.S. and 704 worldwide active patents for Yale inventions, and 58 Yale-founded biotech companies.

 The School of Medicine has extraordinary strength in the basic sciences and consistently ranks in the top handful of medical schools receiving funding from the National Institutes of Health.

 Productive and prominent programs in both basic and clinical research are fundamental to the development of clinical excellence and our academic mission.

-Our Vascular Biology Laboratory, under the direction of Dr. Sumpio, has both national and international visibility and is well-funded through NIH, AHA, and VA sources.
+Dr. Sumpio's Vascular Biology Laboratory has both national and international visibility and is well-funded through NIH, AHA, and VA sources.
 This vigorous research program, focusing on delineating molecular events in the arterial wall in response to mechanical forces, has involvement by students, residents, visiting fellows, as well as faculty.